pcmichaud/micro/docs/_sources/risque_en.rst.txt

 Insurance
 +++++++++

 The insurance market exists in part because the population is generally risk averse.
-There exists insurance for pretty much every risks you can think of.
-Even our governments set up what are called social insurance program to help individuals when they face hardship (think of the Employment insurance system in Canada).
+There exists insurance for pretty much every risk you can think of.
+Even our governments set up what is called social insurance program to help individuals when they face hardship (think of the Employment insurance system in Canada).

 Take unemployment.
 Consider a simple example with two workers who can be in the following states: